Analogy used in poetry to aid emotion

 The Waltz Wave was named to honour Leo Waltz.
 The lines increase and decrease in a manner resembling waves.
 Great newsletter!

-Kåre Enga in Ireland
+Kåre Enga back in Montana

 I searched yahoo for 'waltz wave' and came up with two poems by Savannah Skye "Earth Children" and "The Goddess Sees".